|© 2000 Roxen Internet Software

-When RXML was redesigned to be XML compliant, many of the flaws were removed.
-Security issues have hopefully been removed as well as many odd quirks and behaviours.
+When RXML was redesigned to be XML compliant, many of the flaws was removed.
+Security issues has hopefully been removed as well as many odd quirks and behaviours.

 To be XML compliant, a set of requirements has to be fulfilled.
 At this moment the XML standard is not fully supported.
 Roxen is able to understand and parse all XML compliant code, but doesn't have any support for DTD-parsing.
 Also, the parser is very forgiving when it comes to demanding that the code follows the correct XML-syntax.
 The table below shows a subset of the most common differences between old RXML and the new XML compliant RXML.